Hunter Hayes, Storyline | Album Review

-Storyline is an enjoyable listen that highlights Hayes’ strengths more often than not
+Storyline, the sophomore album by country artist Hunter Hayes, is an enjoyable listen that highlights his strengths more often than not.

 With all the talk of “blurred lines” these days, young country singer/songwriter Hunter Hayes very much exemplifies that sentiment throughout his albums.
 His latest album, Storyline, is no different.
 Hayes artistically doesn’t sound like your traditional country artist.
 Vocally, his tone is too pure, smooth, and ‘boyish’ in sound (not negatively of course).
 Pop sensibility is written throughout his artistic script, much like any number of youthful country artists (Taylor Swift), hence his fan base is one that doesn’t mind if their country follows the ‘prescribed’ script line by line.
 Storyline, Hayes’ second album of note, overall is well done; it’s not without flaws and nitpicks, but Hayes offers compelling musicianship.